 With the greater selection of delivery options available to them via technological solutions, logistics decision-makers are better able to balance cost and service for each shipment.
 Technology can also assist with vetting carriers to make sure they are insured, are well-rated, and provide required services such as load tracking.

 Most customers — and shippers — now expect real-time track and trace as a standard part of package delivery.
-Technology allows key shipment data like tracking and proof of delivery to be transmitted to the customer in real time using methods of data interoperability such as APIs or geofencing, which provide customers with real-time delivery location and status almost instantaneously.
+Technology allows the use of key shipping data to improve logistics management, like tracking and proof of delivery to be transmitted to the customer in real time.
+Using methods of data interoperability such as geofencing or APIs in logistics provides customers with real-time delivery location and status almost instantaneously.
 Frustrating phone calls to dispatchers and drivers to chase down packages are now a relic of history.

-Load planning and driver routing can significantly impact logistics costs for shipping.
+Load planning and driver routing can significantly improve efficiency, reducing transportation costs.
 For companies with complicated delivery patterns, there is little certainty their networks are really optimized no matter how much time and money they expend on planning.
 Technology, however, can do in seconds what it would take a human hours to do, and it can do it accurately, every time.
 This is a major benefit in terms of developing routes from a strategic perspective that incorporates a multitude of factors, such as carrier rates, delivery windows, and other requirements.

 The ultimate consequence of the benefits outlined above is happier customers.
 More efficient logistics operations mean that packages get out the warehouse door and to the customer’s door faster, while centralized data storage plus real-time track and trace remove the uncertainty for customers of when their order will arrive.
 Integrated processes and systems increase transparency and communication between the company, carrier, and customer in ways that have never before been possible.
 And for ecommerce companies, as with all companies, happy customers are loyal customers.